forem/forem/docs/installation/imgproxy.md

 1. That's it :)

-You should verify it's working by starting the forem app locally and see that each image are loaded properly, or run the following command:
+You should verify it's working by starting the forem app locally and see that each image are loaded properly, or run the following command while the forem app is running:

 ```
 > curl -I http://localhost:8080/unsafe/aHR0cDovL2xvY2Fs/aG9zdDozMDAwL2Fz/c2V0cy8xLnBuZw